On an extreme value law for the unipotent flow on $\mathrm{SL}_2(\mathbb{R})/\mathrm{SL}_2(\mathbb{Z})$: Introduction

 \item For all $-\frac12\log 2< r\leq 0$,

 \item There exist positive constants $C_0, C_1$ such that for all $r \le -\frac12 \log 2$

 \end{enumerate} \end{theorem} Set

 $F_1$ and $F_2$ are depicted in Figure \ref{Fig0} below, the solid parts representing the known part of the EVL for the unipotent flow, while the dotted parts represent the continuations of $F_1$ and $F_2$ respectively.
-Note that $F_2(r)$ is precisely the Taylor expansion of $F_1(r)$ up to the second degree at $r=0$.

 Unfortunately, at this stage our methods appear insufficient to extend the range of the parameter $r$ for which an explicit form of the EVL can be given.

 Given the differences between the geodesic flow and the unipotent flow, in particular their quantitative mixing properties\footnote{See for example \cite{Ratner}.}, one would expect the two flows to exhibit different behaviour regarding cusp excursions.
 It it worth noting that such difference is not revealed through logarithm laws, but instead only through the more precise questions of EVL's.
 This provides a strong motivation for the study of EVL's in dynamical systems.